 The School of Nursing is fortunate to have received monies from several generous donors to fund scholarships for our students.
-On the IU South Bend campus, the William and Kathryn Shields Scholarships, the Raymond and Frances Grandorf Scholarships, the John O'Connor Scholarships, Vera Z. Dwyer Scholarship in Healthcare, and the Dodd Scholarships are available annually to reward students for their academic and clinical achievements and to help meet their financial needs.
-Other scholarship monies are available from the Indianapolis campus of the Indiana University School of Nursing.
+On the IU South Bend campus, the William and Kathryn Shields Scholarships, the Raymond and Frances Grandorf Scholarships, the John O'Connor Scholarships, Vera Z. Dwyer Scholarships in Healthcare, and the Dodd Scholarships are available annually to reward students for their academic and clinical achievements and to help meet their financial needs.
 Apply for nursing scholarships on One.IU; search for "IU Scholarships".
 This is a portal that will guide your application to all the appropriate scholarships for which you may apply.